-During the "Twilight" operations, ImmD Task Force officers raided 45 target locations including a bar, a car park, factories, manicure shops, a massage parlour, premises under renovation, a recycling shop, residential buildings, restaurants, retail shops and warehouses.
-Nine suspected illegal workers and three suspected employers were arrested.
-The suspected illegal workers comprised four men and five women, aged 21 to 50.
-Among them, a woman was a holder of a recognisance form, which prohibits her from taking any employment.
-Meanwhile, one man and two women, aged 42 to 53, were suspected of employing the illegal workers.
-Also, a woman, aged 47, suspected of aiding and abetting a person who breached her condition of stay in Hong Kong, was also arrested.
+During the "Twilight" operations, ImmD Task Force officers raided 24 target locations including car parks, an elderly home, factories, fruit stalls, a garage, a garbage collection depot, a massage parlour, residential buildings and restaurants.
+A total of nine suspected illegal workers and four suspected employers were arrested.
+The suspected illegal workers comprised six men and three women, aged 33 to 63.
+Among them, two men and two women were holders of recognisance forms, which prohibit them from taking any employment.
+Meanwhile, a man and three women, aged 34 to 67, were suspected of employing the illegal workers.

 "Any person who contravenes a condition of stay in force in respect of him shall be guilty of an offence.
 Also, visitors are not allowed to take employment in Hong Kong, whether paid or unpaid, without the permission of the Director of Immigration.
 Offenders are liable to prosecution and upon conviction face a maximum fine of $50,000 and up to two years' imprisonment.
 Aiders and abettors are also liable to prosecution and penalties," an ImmD spokesman said.